Fútbol Americano de México

 Mexican American Football (Fútbol Americano de México, FAM) was a professional American football minor league in Mexico, founded in 2018.
 Due to sponsorship reasons, the league was also known as FAM-YOX for the 2022 season.

 Starting with five teams, the FAM expanded to seven members in 2020 and nine members in 2022 in the cities of Cancún, Chihuahua, Ciudad Juárez, Jalisco, Mexico City, Monterrey, Naucalpan, San José del Cabo and Zapopan.
+The FAM season spanned eight regular season games in May and June with each team playing every other team in the league once.
+The postseason ran in July.

 Alongside the Liga de Fútbol Americano Profesional (LFA), the FAM was the top level of professional American football in Mexico, as both leagues competed for television exposure, players, and coaches.
-The FAM season spanned 8 regular season games in May and June with each team playing every other team in the league once.
-The postseason ran in July.

 The league announced it would shut down operations in late 2022.

 History

 Mexican American Football (FAM) was founded on August 7, 2018, as Liga de Football Pro (LFP).
 The league was founded by the same initial investors of the Liga de Fútbol Americano Profesional (LFA), which had been operating since 2016, with the intention of competing directly with them, offering a different business model.
 According to the league, their final goal was to merge with the LFA with the two league champions playing in a bowl, similar to the Super Bowl after the AFL–NFL merger.